matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

 - You're going to need a machine with at least 2 dedicated vCPUs and 8 GB RAM.

+> **Note:** The numbers in this documentation are optimized for a machine with 8GB of RAM.
+For more powerful servers,
+> adjust them accordingly whenever recommended percentages are given.

 - Choose the latest **Ubuntu LTS** release (**24.04+** as of July 2025)

 - Avoid enabling the **IPv6 address**, which the application won't support.